IBM/istio101/workshop/exercise-4/README.md

     ```

 2. Browse to [http://localhost:20001/kiali/](http://localhost:20001/kiali/), and login with `admin` for both username and password.
 3. Select Graph and then choose `default` namespace.
+You should see a visual service graph of the various services in your Istio mesh.
-4. Use the `Edge Labels` dropdown and select `Traffic rate per second`
+4. Use the `Edge Labels` dropdown and select `Traffic rate per second` to see the request rates as well.
+5. Kiali has a number of views to help you visualize your services.
+Click through the vairous tabs to explore the service graph, and the various views for workloads, applications, and services.

 ## Understand what happened